-Kelly D. Luttmer has served as our executive vice president and global tax director since 2014, as our vice president and global tax director from 2011 to 2014, and as our vice president and tax director from 2004 to 2011.
-She has served as executive vice president and global tax director of Kronos Worldwide and NL since 2014, as their vice president and global tax director from 2011 and 2012, respectfully, to 2014, and as their vice president and tax director since prior to 2010 to 2011 and 2012, respectfully.
-In addition, she has served as vice president and global tax director of Contran and CompX since 2011 and 2012, respectively, and as their vice president and tax director of Contran and CompX since prior to 2010 to 2011 and 2012, respectively.
-Ms. Luttmer has served in tax accounting positions with various companies related to us and Contran since 1989.
+Kelly D. Luttmer has served as our executive vice president since 2014, and as our chief tax officer since 2015.
+She served as our global tax director from 2011 to 2015, as our tax director from 1998 to 2011, and as our vice president from 2005 to 2014.
+She currently serves as executive vice president and chief tax officer of Kronos Worldwide, NL, CompX and Contran.
+Ms. Luttmer has served in tax accounting positions (including officer positions) with various companies related to us and Contran since 1989.

-Gregory M. Swalwell has served as our executive vice president and controller since 2014 and as our vice president and controller from 1996 to 2014.
-He has served as Kronos Worldwide's executive vice president and chief financial officer since prior to 2010.
-He has also served as executive vice president and chief financial officer of NL since 2013 and as its vice president, finance and chief financial officer since prior to 2010 to 2013.
-He has served as executive vice president of CompX since 2013.
-He also has served as vice president and controller of Contran since prior to 2010.
-Mr. Swalwell has served in accounting and financial positions with various companies related to us and Contran since 1988.
+Gregory M. Swalwell has served as our chief financial officer since May 2016, as our chief accounting officer since November 2015, and as our executive vice president since 2014.
+He previously served as our controller from 1999 to May 2016, and as our vice president from 1999 to 2014.
+He currently serves as executive vice president and chief financial officer of NL and Kronos Worldwide, as executive vice president of CompX, and as executive vice president, chief financial officer and chief accounting officer of Contran.
+Mr. Swalwell has served in various accounting and financial positions (including officer positions) with Contran and various other companies related to us since 1988.